 ^Back to top^

-Before the formal opening of the conference, there will be three optional two-hour pre-conference workshops, which will include a boxed lunch; registration for those will be optional and limited.
-The three workshops will be: Partnering With Students led by Peter Felten, Writing to Learn led by Dan Bernstein, and Close Reading of Student Work led by Glenn Lester.
+Before the formal opening of the conference, there will be two optional two-hour pre-conference workshops, which will include a boxed lunch; registration for those will be optional and limited.
+The two workshops will be: Partnering With Students led by Peter Felten, and Close Reading of Student Work led by Glenn Lester.

 The opening plenary session will begin at 4:00 pm Thursday afternoon, June 8, led by Peter Felten, (Elon University Executive Director of the Center for the Advancement of Teaching and Learning and Professor of History).
 That session will take a broad view of recent innovations in humanities instruction and situate current work in the evolution of higher education more broadly.

 The plenary will be followed by a reception from 5:30 to 6:30, with appetizers and a cash bar.
 A set of displays of some work from the Collaborative Humanities Redesign Project (CHRP) will be available as an introduction to the work of those faculty members.
 Dinner on Thursday evening will be on your own.

 Friday morning, June 9, guests staying in the conference hotel have access to a complimentary hot buffet breakfast, and the first wave of sessions will begin at 8:30 am.
 Each of three waves will run for 45 minutes, with a 15 minute break between waves to allow for debriefing and discussion with presenters.
 Sessions may include two presentations, a symposium of linked presentations, a roundtable discussion, or a workshop, each led by one person or a team of people.
 A hospitality room will be available during all sessions for continued conversations and light refreshments.